chfw/alg4_robert_kevin_in_py/README.rst

 Note on the source codes
 --------------------------------------------------------------------------------

-In order to serve the education purpose, I have hidden the differences of python 2 and python 3 in the following areas:
+In order to serve the education purpose, I have ignored the differences of python 2 and python 3 in the following areas:

 #. `range` is used instead of `xrange` in python 2, though it is not efficient